NinjaMock includes all of the typical stencils for web and mobile wireframing.

 The people with which you share this link do not need a NinjaMock account.
 This is particularly useful for submitting your work to your customers who do not use wireframing tools.
 Even though your customers do not have a NinjaMock account, they can still view the designs and comments, and even add their own comments to your project.

-If someone who doesn’t have a NinjaMock account leaves a comment on your design, the comment author will be displayed as "Shadow Ninja #some-number".
+If someone who doesn’t have a NinjaMock account leaves a comment on your wireframe or mockup design, the comment author will be displayed as "Shadow Ninja #some-number".
 This is a special temporary account that we create on the fly specifically for non-customers when they add comments.

 How to begin sharing your project: